Connectivity keeping paths for k-connected bipartite graphs: Abstract

 \section{Abstract}

 Luo, Tian and Wu [Discrete Math.
 345 (4) (2022) 112788] conjectured that for any tree $T$ with bipartition $(X,Y)$, every $k$-connected bipartite graph $G$ with minimum degree at least $k+w$, where $w=\max\{|X|,|Y|\}$, contains a tree $T'\cong T$ such that $\kappa(G-V(T'))\geq k$.
-In the paper, we confirm the conjecture for the spider by a new method, where a spider is a tree with at most one vertex of degree at least three. \\[2mm] \textbf{Keywords:} Connectivity; End; $k$-Connected Bipartite Graph; Spider\\[2mm] \textbf{AMS subject classification 2010:} 05C05; 05C40.
+In the paper, we confirm the conjecture when $T$ is an odd path on $m$ vertices.
+We remind that Yang and Tian \cite{YT2} also prove the same result by a different way. \\[2mm] \textbf{Keywords:} Connectivity; End; $k$-Connected Bipartite Graph\\[2mm] \textbf{AMS subject classification 2010:} 05C05; 05C40.